All Products

 kubectl create -f ossfs2-pvc-static.yaml

-3. Check the PVC status.
+3. Verify the PVC is bound.

 kubectl get pvc pvc-ossfs2